kubrox/webminoneliner/README.md

 ### Todo

-Convert to a bash script that can be piped (controversial) Support for other Linux operating systems
+Convert to a bash script that can be piped (controversial).
+Support for other Linux operating systems.